dkl101001/BLOOMCORE-/README.md

 Repository structure (read order)

 This repository is intentionally structured.
-If you are new, do not start with the code.
+Do not start with the code.

 00_START_HERE.md          ← orientation + execution order
 README.md                 ← this file